grafana/play-thema/README.md

     ```bash
     make deps
     ```
-3. Build the WASM artifact from Go code
+3. Build the WASM artifact from the Go source code
     ```bash
     make wasm
     ```